GuilhermeMendes1503/GuilhermeMendes1503/README.md

 -  🖌️ I’m interested in Css designs and I like to use the Sass to do it.
 -  🔀 I'm started using Git with VSCode(And im trying to learn Console Git).
 -  💭 I am currently developing an E-commerce automation program (inventory management, product registration with barcodes, and some other stuff).
+-  👨🏻‍💻 This is my current personal project:https://github.com/GuilhermeMendes1503/ECMaster(its in a stall now bc i just started university)

 <h3>🌐 My Network</h3>